nikitavoloboev/data/docs/health/ergonomics.md

 # Ergonomics

 Most important thing I always try to be mindful of is keeping straight back (no slouching).
 Good chair / standing desk is super useful in that regard.
 As well as taking breaks walking/cycling or doing some sport.
-Straight back with some kind of exercise daily should be enough to keep my body healthy for long time I think.
-I try to do some kind of strength training workout weekly too.
+Straight back with some kind of [exercise](../fitness/exercises.md) daily should be enough to keep my body healthy for long time I think.
+I try to do some kind of [strength training](../fitness/strength-training.md) workout weekly too.

 I use [Herman Miller Embody with standing desk](https://esgaming.hermanmiller.com/collections/all/products/silla-para-videojuegos-embody-herman-miller-y-logitech-g-negro) I like.
-The most important thing I need for proper working environment is good air so I either work outside or near an open window where there's constant supply of clean air.
+I try work with clean air around whether its from the open windows or by being outside.

+I can't stand working on chairs that don't let me relax my spine properly.
+If I do it often enough I actually get pains in the back.

 Together with above, I try do many [exercises](../fitness/exercises.md) that target my back muscles.
 [Here](https://www.reddit.com/r/Posture/comments/t7guck/fix_your_spine_a_goldmine_of_practices_for_better/) is a list of many great exercises for this.

+I found when I don't have proper table/chair to work from it's not as bad to work in bed by lying down on the stomach with pillow under the chin and macbook in front.
+The spine is stretched out and there is no unnecessary pressure anywhere.
+It's much nicer than sitting on chairs where you are forced to slouch or put pressure to keep proper posture.

 ## Chairs